Biden's pledge on media freedom may be easier said than done

 The gap in time likely reflects that the Justice Department regards the seizure of phone records as a last resort when other avenues in a leak investigation have been exhausted.
 The department said the reporters are neither subjects nor targets of the investigation, but did not reveal which leak was under investigation.

-The Trump administration announced a crackdown on leaks in 2017 and took an aggressive stance.
+The Trump administration announced a crackdown on leaks in 2017 as part of an aggressive stance.
 In addition to the phone records seizures disclosed over the past month regarding the reporters, the department won guilty pleas from a former government contractor who mailed a classified report to a news organization and a former Senate committee aide who admitted lying to the FBI about his contacts with a reporter.

-Psaki on Thursday accused Trump administration officials of having “abused their power” and said Biden was looking to turn the page.
-But the same intrusive tactics of the last four years were employed during the Obama administration, which secretly seized phone records of Associated Press reporters and editors during a leak investigation in 2013 and also labeled a Fox News reporter a co-conspirator in a separate leak probe.
+Psaki on Thursday said Trump administration officials had “abused their power” and that Biden was looking to turn the page.
+But the same intrusive tactics of the last four years were also employed during the Obama administration, which secretly seized phone records of Associated Press reporters and editors during a leak investigation in 2013 and also labeled a Fox News reporter a co-conspirator in a separate leak probe.

-After receiving blowback for those actions, former Attorney General Eric Holder announced guidelines for leak investigations aimed in part at requiring sign-off by the highest levels of the department for subpoenas of journalists' records.
+Amid blowback, former Attorney General Eric Holder announced guidelines for leak investigations that among other things required sign-off by the highest levels of the department for subpoenas of journalists' records.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP